Myth: Assessed value will always be the same as market value.

 Myth: A home inspection serves the same purpose as an appraisal.

-Reality: Appraisal reports are definitely not the same as a home inspection.
-The job of the appraiser is to arrive at an opinion of value in the appraisal process and through creating the report.
 The task of a home inspector is to find the condition of the home and its main components, then produce a report on their findings.